abby777777/lerobot/examples/7_get_started_with_real_robot.md

 follower_arm = DynamixelMotorsBus(follower_config)
 ```

-IMPORTANTLY: Now that you have your ports, update [`KochRobotConfig`](../lerobot/common/robot_devices/robots/configs.py).
+IMPORTANTLY: Now that you have your ports, update [`KochRobotConfig`](../lerobot/common/robot_devices/robots/configs.py) in the configs.py file.
 You will find something like:
 ```python
 @RobotConfig.register_subclass("koch")
 @dataclass